 Facts about Shelter Pets

-- Companion animals did not wind up in a shelter because they are in need of repair.
-The most sited reasons given by guardians for relinquishing a dog to a shelter are 1) relocation to housing with a no pets policy and 2) too many pets.
+- Most companion animals did not wind up in a shelter due to any fault of their own.
+The most cited reasons given by guardians for relinquishing a dog to a shelter are 1) relocation to housing with a no pets policy and 2) too many pets.